 There are times when we are doing everything right.
 Crossing in the crosswalk, for example – with the light.
 We should be able to let our guard down knowing we are safe.
 But accidents can still happen.
 Life can find a way to turn things upside down when we least expect it.

-The first step to take to mitigate these risks is to be aware.
+The first step, then, to take to mitigate these risks is awareness.

 Some pertinent questions to be considered may be:

 - Do they have the proper type and size of equipment for the task to be accomplished?